Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

 \section{Optics Measurement Methods}

-The TBT data is generated after the beam is kicked by a corrector (ARTUS) around IR6.
-The data shown in Fig.~\ref{fig:pictures/Raw_TBT_Data} upstream of IR6 yields centroid positions for 1024 turns in 168 and 167 horizontal and vertical BPMs respectively.
-A horizontal corrector first kicks the beam in the horizontal plane, then a vertical kick is applied after 500 turns to minimize coupling \cite{Liu}.
+The TBT data is generated after the beam is kicked by a tune meter kicker around IR6 \cite{Liu}.
+The data shown in Figure~\ref{fig:Raw_TBT_Data} upstream of IR6 yields centroid positions for 1024 turns in 168 and 167 horizontal and vertical BPMs respectively.
+A horizontal kick is first given to the beam in the horizontal plane, then a vertical kick is applied after 500 turns.

-The TBT data is first centered to emphasize deviations from the original trajectory, allowing clearer observation of beam responses.
+The TBT data is first centered to emphasize deviations from the original trajectory, allowing for clearer observation of beam responses.
 This is most clearly pronounced near the IRs.
-The data is also truncated to 200 turns to remove transverse coupling effects present in later turns.
-The horizontal and vertical planes were treated separately while following the same analysis procedure.
-Since AC dipoles have been removed from RHIC tunnel, the data in this study has been analyzed with decoherence from nonlinear effects from nonlinear effects as well as chromatic detuning in mind \cite{Decoherence}.
+The data is also truncated to the first 200 turns in the horizontal plane and from turn 500-700 in the vertical plane, corresponding to the onset of full beam decoherence and coupling.
+At RHIC, the BPM data usually oscillates less than 500 turns due to decoherence effects \cite{Liu}.
+Since the RHIC AC dipoles are no longer routinely available for optics measurements, the data in this study has been analyzed with decoherence from nonlinear effects as well as chromatic detuning in mind \cite{Decoherence}.
+During optics measurement, the horizontal and vertical planes were treated separately while following the same analysis procedures.

 BPMs exhibiting tune deviations significantly different from the nominal machine working point are classified as unreliable or "bad" BPMs.
 To preserve the integrity of the dataset, such BPMs are excluded from the analysis by zeroing their signals.
 A tune offset outside of $\pm 0.005$ was used as a criterion for exclusion.